 Please note: if your attendance at college is poor, you could be charged for your exam entries.

 JCQ Exam Regulations

 Coursework collection dates can be found on the Coursework deadlines list.
 These dates should also appear on your student portal.

-Certificates are released by the awarding bodies in November of each year and available to collect from the exams office from mid-December.
+Certificates are released by the awarding bodies in October/November of each year and will be available to collect from the exams office from December.
 Please ensure you bring photo ID when you come to collect your certificates.
 Should students be unable to collect certificates in person, a stamped addressed envelope can be sent in for us to send you the certificates out in the post.
 Alternatively a family member or friend can pick up certificates on your behalf, you will need to fill out a Proxy Form to give to the nominated person who would need to bring this in along with photo identification for themselves.

 We keep certificates for 4 years following graduation, after this time we arrange for them to be securely destroyed.
 Should you require certificates after this time has elapsed, you will need to apply via the awarding bodies replacement certificates procedure, see the links below: